Glossary of Acronyms

 TAP (Teacher Advancement Program)

-TAP is a comprehensive strategy to attract, develop, motivate and retain high quality teachers by providing multiple career options for classroom teachers.
+A comprehensive strategy to attract, develop, motivate and retain high-quality teachers by providing multiple career options for classroom teachers.
 The program provides ongoing training, instructionally focused accountability, salary increases based on teacher’s duties, and bonuses to teachers based on teacher and student performance.

 TCDD (Texas Council for Developmental Disabilities)